-The following items must be completed and submitted to the school/parish and the Office of Catholic Schools before a coach is permitted to coach any CYO team.
+The following items must be completed and submitted to the school/parish before a coach is permitted to coach any CYO team.
 Please refer to this checklist as you submit the necessary information.
-Additional instructions can be found in this Handbook and at https://ww.dioceseofgreensburg.org/schools/Pages/cyo.aspx.
+Additional instructions can be found in this Handbook and on the diocesan website here.

 - 1. Pennsylvania Request for Criminal Record Check (update required every 5 years) - 2.
 PA Child Abuse History Certification (update required every 5 years) - 3.
 FBI Fingerprint Check (update required every 5 years) - 4.
 Mandated Reporter Training - 5.
-Virtus (Protecting God's Children) - Recertification required every 5 years - 6.
+Virtus (Protecting God's Children) Training - Recertification required every 5 years - 6.
 Signed ACT 24 Arrest/Conviction Report and Certification Form - 7.
 Signed Acknowledgement of Receipt of the Code of Pastoral Conduct - 8.
 Signed Sudden Cardiac Arrest Education and Information Form - 9.
 Concussion Training Certificate of Completion - 10.
 Signed Code of Conduct for Coaches - 11.
-Play Like a Champion Today Coaches Clinic Certificate (New coaches must attend clinic within one year of coaching appointment)
+Play Like a Champion Today Coaches Clinic Certificate (New coaches must attend clinic within one year of coaching appointment) - 12.
+Coaches Acknowledgement of Receipt and Review of CYO Handbook - Signed annually